sirisian/ecmascript-types/README.md

 In typed code this behavior of propagating types to literals means that suffixes aren't required by programmers.

 This proposal introduces one breaking change related to the BigInt function.
-When passing an expression the signature uses ```bigint(n:bigint)```.
+When passing an expression the signature uses ```bigint(n: bigint)```.

 ```js
 //BigInt(999999999999999999999999999999999999999999); // Current behavior is 1000000000000000044885712678075916785549312n